josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/self-fulfilling-prophecy-of-react.md

 Just about every framework was originally built for the general population—except React, which was originally built for Facebook engineers. (_In fairness, React has evolved to a general market product since then, but its origins still have a strong effect on it even today; many of its early decisions and optimizations are still unavoidably in place._)

 I'm sure I don't need to bring up `useEffect` here.
-Or how you can't use some standard HTML attributes in JSX.
+Or how you can't use some standard HTML attributes in JSX (because JSX doesn't know the difference between a React prop and an HTML attribute).
 Or memoization.
-Or how there aren't _real_ conditionals or loops…you know what, let's just move on.
+Or how there aren't _real_ conditionals, so you have to rely on short-circuit operators.
+Or how preventing infinite loops is _your_ responsibility—even though there aren't really loops, so you have to use array methods…you know what, let's just move on.

 ### Bundle size